writetome51/get-median/README.md

-This function returns the median from an array of numbers.
+Two functions that return the median from an array of numbers.